lomirus/gtk-qq/README.md

 cargo build --release
 ```

-depending on your purpose.
+up to your purpose.

 ### Windows & MacOS

+Gtk4 based projects would be more complex to compile on Windows/MacOS platform.
+Nevertheless, considering some special reasons that you know, we shall not offer the Windows/MacOS release or even build scripts.

+> **Warning**
+>
-Gtk applications are harder to be compiled on Windows & MacOS and it will need more configurations to make it work.
-But considering some special reasons that you know, this project will not offer the release on Windows and MacOS.
-You can build it still if you like, but I hope you not to distribute the Windows/MacOS build of the project to the public in order to ensure the maintenance of this project.
+> You can try to build it still if you are just for personal use.
+At the same time, you should also promise that you will not distribute the Windows/MacOS build to the public in order to ensure the maintenance of this project.
+>
+> The user builds, uses or distributes this project at the user's own risk.
+This project and its contributors assume no responsibility.

 ## Contributing